pentahead/FE-todo/README.md

 # Todo App Frontend

 This is a Reaczt frontend for the Todo App microservices.
-It connects to both the User Service and Todo Service to provide a seamless user experience..
+It connects to both the User Service and Todo Service to provide a seamless user experience.

 ## Features